sybila/biodivine-aeon-py/api-coverage/README.md

 When you update the Rust dependency, you should:

- - Generate a new public API text file.
+ - Generate a new public API text file (or download it from the release section of the relevant library---this is not supported right now, but the goal is to append public API automatically to every release).
  - Compare the diff between the current `*.api.txt` and your new file.
  - Add the changes to the Markdown document: not everything has to be implemented in Python, but every change should be reflected in Markdown.